BRIDAL STYLES

 6. Statement Bodices

 Lately, I’ve been noticing something that’s stealing the spotlight at many of the weddings I photograph — statement bodices.
 These aren’t your subtle, barely-there tops; they’re all about texture, structure, and artistry.
 From heavily beaded corsets that shimmer under string lights to delicate, hand-embroidered lace that looks like it’s floating on the skin, statement bodices are having their moment.
+Then, there’s also draped bodices, which delight me for the way they move with light.
+I believe this trend is here to stay.

 Ideal for: Brides who want their gown to say something.
 If your style leans toward bold elegance or you love a touch of couture detail, a statement bodice can give you that wow factor without needing an extravagant silhouette.
 Structured bodices, with visible boning or sculpted shapes, are amazing for creating a defined waist and elegant posture — they photograph beautifully in portraits and close-ups.
 Beaded or embroidered designs, on the other hand, add dimension and catch the light in the most magical ways.